Tarantulas’ popularity as pets has been on the rise over the past few years.

 Expert educator Brian Kleinman explains more in this video:

 - A specific breed of wasp can sting and paralyze a tarantula.
 If the sting is successful, the wasp will lay eggs on the tarantula’s abdomen and bury the spider in a closed burrow.
 When the wasp eggs hatch, they will consume the paralyzed tarantula while it is still alive.

 - Tarantulas use their venom to dissolve their prey into a liquid to be sucked up like soup.

 - While not common, female tarantulas can eat males during the mating process.
-Most males will lay eggs and run away.
-Do you blame them?

 You can buy tarantulas from breeders, pet stores and pet shows, or exhibitions.